jbehley/point_labeler/README.md

-max scans: 500    # number of scans to load for a tile. (should be maybe 1000), but this currently very memory consuming. min range: 0.0    # minimum distance of points to consider. max range: 50.0   # maximum distance of points in the point cloud.
+max scans: 500    # number of scans to load for a tile. (should be maybe 1000), but this currently very memory consuming. min range: 0.0    # minimum distance of points to consider. max range: 50.0   # maximum distance of points in the point cloud. add car points: true # add points at the origin of the sensor possibly caused by the car itself.
+Default: false.

 </pre>